kavli-ntnu/MINI2P_toolbox/README.md

       a) A list of requiered software to run complete freely-moving MINI2P recordings and analysis. https://github.com/WeijianZong/MINI2P_toolbox/blob/main/Software/Minimum%20software%20requirement.docx

+      b) Two scanimage Machine Data Files (MDF).
+One is for 2000Hz MEMS-L scanner () and the other is for 5600Hz MEMS-F scanner ();

-      b) An example suite2P setting option.
+      c) An example suite2P setting option.

-      c) Three DLC model configuration files (model 1 was trained by vidoes recorded from bottom of transparent floors with 'nose', 'mouse', 'lefthand', 'righthand', 'leftleg', 'rightleg', 'tailbase', and 'bodycenter' extracted; model 2 was trained by vidoes recorded from top of boxes with 'miniscope', 'leftear', 'rightear', 'bodycenter', and 'tailbase' extracted; model 3 was trained by vidoes recorded from top of boxes with 'nose', 'leftear', 'rightear', 'bodycenter', and 'tailbase' extracted).
+      d) Three DLC model configuration files: DLC1, DLC2, and DLC3.
+DLC1 was trained by vidoes recorded from bottom of transparent floors with 'nose', 'mouse', 'lefthand', 'righthand', 'leftleg', 'rightleg', 'tailbase', and 'bodycenter' extracted (); DLC2 was trained by vidoes recorded from top of boxes with 'miniscope', 'leftear', 'rightear', 'bodycenter', and 'tailbase' extracted (); DLC3 was trained by vidoes recorded from top of boxes with 'nose', 'leftear', 'rightear', 'bodycenter', and 'tailbase' extracted ().

-      d) AnimalTracker.vi: a Labview pragram for recording animal behaviors and synchronizing with MINI2P imaging.
+      e) AnimalTracker.vi: a Labview pragram for recording animal behaviors and synchronizing with MINI2P imaging.
 More details in https://github.com/WeijianZong/MINI2P_toolbox/wiki/AnimalTracker.vi

 3) Analysis